Harding University: Athletics

-Harding has competed in the NCAA at the Division II level since 1997, beginning in the Lone Star Conference moving in 2000 to the Gulf South Conference and then moving to the newly formed Great American Conference (GAC) in 2011.
+Harding has competed in the National Collegiate Athletic Association (NCAA) at the Division II level since 1997, beginning in the Lone Star Conference moving in 2000 to the Gulf South Conference and then moving to the newly formed Great American Conference (GAC) in 2011.
 Men's sports include Soccer, Baseball, Basketball, Cross Country, Football, Golf, Tennis, and Track and Field.
 Women's sports include Basketball, Cheerleading, Cross Country, Golf, Soccer, Softball, Tennis, Track and Field, and Volleyball.

 The facilities for the sporting events are: First Security Stadium, Ganus Activities Complex, Stevens Soccer Complex, Jerry Moore Field (baseball), Berry Family Grandstand (softball), Harding Tennis Complex, and the Rhodes-Reaves Field House.
 On October 19, 2019, the new indoor football facility was dedicated in honor of longtime football head coach Ronnie Huckeba.
 The Huckeba Field House is the largest indoor practice facility in NCAA Division II and one of the largest in the country for any level.
 Harding won the Division II national championship in football in 2023.

 Spring Sing

 Spring Sing is an annual musical production held during Easter Weekend, featuring performances by the social clubs.
 It is widely attended by current and prospective students, alumni, and Searcy residents.
 An estimated 12,000 people attended the show each year.

 Each year, an overall theme is selected, and each club develops music and choreographed routines for the show.
 Rehearsals begin as early as January.

 Spring Sing also typically features two hosts, two hostesses, and a general song and choreography ensemble, with these roles chosen by audition.
 The ensemble performs to music played by the University Jazz Band.
-Each club act is judged and, according to their performance, awarded a certain sum of money.
+Each club act is judged and, according to their performance, awarded a sum of money.
 The clubs then donate this money to charities of their choice.